Course Plans and Sequences for Administrative Assistant at Riverland Community College - Riverland

 BUSO1625

-This course is designed to provide an in depth study of business English skills through review and use of many practice applications of grammar usage, punctuation, capitalization, numbers, abbreviations, spelling improvement, writing skills, editing skills, and business vocabulary skills development.
-The business world demands that its participants communicate effectively both verbally and nonverbally.
-No business person can communicate effectively without knowledge of the basic rules of grammar, punctuation, and capitalization.
-Emphasis is placed on using the Gregg Reference Manual and other reference resources for developing proofreading and editing skills.
-This course is part of the Associate in Applied Science Administrative Assistant and Medical Administrative Assistant degrees which are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
-Prerequisites: GSCM 1510 or instructor approval.
-(3 Cr - 2 lect, 1 lab)
+This course is designed to provide an in-depth study of business English skills through review and use of many practice applications of grammar usage, punctuation, capitalization, numbers, abbreviations, spelling improvement, writing skills, editing skills, and business vocabulary skills development.
+Emphasis is placed on using reference materials for developing proofreading and editing skills.
+The business world demands that its participants communicate (verbally and nonverbally) effectively.
+No businessperson can communicate effectively without some knowledge of the basic rules of grammar, punctuation, and capitalization.

 3